ventus-ag/docs/_docs/tutorials/object-storage.md

 ### Create credentials file

-To connect to Object Storage, a client is created and configured using credential information.
-These values can also be automatically sourced from a credentials file or from environment variables.
+To connect to Object Storage, we need to create credentials file.
 To get this information type:

 ```
 openstack --os-interface public ec2 credentials create